 This flower hair accessory can be attached to a barrette, headband, clip, or hair elastic.
 While this isn’t a sewing craft, it’s still a fantastic scrap busting idea you can have fun with.

-Isn’t it fun to look at these DIY Easter eggs?
-Well then make yours now and enjoy!
+Isn’t it fun to look at these adorable DIY Easter eggs?
+Well then make yours now and enjoy it!

 96. Drawstring Bag

 Sew this drawstring bag from your stash of fabric scraps to carry things you need as you’re on the go.

-This keyboard wrist rest is perfect for those who are always in front of the computer and typing a lot.
+This keyboard wrist rest is perfect for those who are always in front of the computer and are typing a lot.

 98. DIY Bunny Pillows

 99. Food Covers

-Creating food covers is a wonderful way to use your fabric scraps.
+Creating food covers is a wonderful and economical way to use your fabric scraps.
 No more plastic cling wraps you simply throw away after every use.

 101. Patchwork Dress

-With the right combination of fabric, you can come up with this fantastic dress style.
+With the right combination of fabric, you can come up with this fun and fantastic dress style.

 Fabric scraps shouldn’t just be thrown away and forgotten.
 You can still sew a lot of lovely patterns and designs from fabric remnants.
 So get to sewing!

-Do you have any other ideas to use up old fabric scraps?
-Please let us know in the comments below.
+Do you have any other ideas for recycled fabric scraps?
+Please let us know in the comments section below.

 Editor’s Note: This post was originally published in May 2016, and has been updated for quality and relevancy.